Trimmed sample means for robust uniform mean estimation and regression: Uniform mean estimation via trimmed means

 \begin{problem}[Uniform mean estimation] One is given a measurable space $(\bX,\sX)$; and family $\sF$ of measurable functions from $\bX$ to $\R$; and a family $\sP$ of probability distributions over $(\bX,\sX)$ such that $\sF$ and $P$ are $1$-compatible for all $P\in\sP$.
 For a sample size $n\in\N$; a contamination parameter $\varepsilon\in [0,1/2)$; and a confidence level $1-\alpha\in (0,1)$; the goal is to find a family of measurable functions (estimators) with the following property: for any $P\in\sP$, if $X_{1:n}^\varepsilon$ is a $\varepsilon$-contaminated sample from $P$ (cf. \S \ref{sub:corruption}), then:

 with $\Phi_P=\Phi_P(\sF,\alpha,n,\varepsilon)$ as small as possible.\end{problem}

-Importantly, the estimators $E_f$ are not allowed to depend on the specific measure $P\in\sP$, but may depend on $\sF$, $\alpha$, $n$ and $\varepsilon$.
 We assume implicitly that the supremum in the above event is a random variable (i.e. it is a measurable function).
+Importantly, the estimators $E_f$ are not allowed to depend on the specific measure $P\in\sP$, but may depend on $\sP$, $\sF$, $\alpha$, $n$ and $\varepsilon$.
+In fact, the dependence on $\alpha$ is unavooidable in our setting even if $\sF$ consists of a single function \cite[Theorem 3.2]{Devroye2016}.
+On the other hand, it is not known if an optimal mean estimator must depend on $\eps$, and we put this question to one side for the remainder of the paper.

-Many results exists for the case where $E_f$ is the sample mean and $\eps = 0$, including Gaussian approximations \cite{vandervaart1996,Chernozhukov2014} and concentration inequalities \cite{talagrand1996,Bousquet2002}.
+Minsker \cite{minsker2018uniform} motivates Problem \ref{problem:uniform} via maximum likelihood estimation, and he also applies his result to vector mean estimation (discussed in the next section).
+Of course, many results exist on this Problem for the case where $E_f$ is the sample mean and $\eps = 0$: this includes Gaussian approximations \cite{vandervaart1996,Chernozhukov2014} and concentration inequalities \cite{talagrand1996,Bousquet2002}.
 However, the whole point of this paper is that we do {\em not} expect sample means to be optimal estimators, even when there is no contamination.